pgsbgh/pgsbgh/README.md

 ### Greetings!

 I'm Pierre, a Jr. Software Developer.
-I want to give back, to do something big, to make a difference.
+My ambition is to give back, to do something big, to make a difference.

 ---